grapestone5321/Kaggle-Courses-Python/README.md

 - Comparison Operations

+      Operation	Description		            Operation	Description
+       a == b	a equal to b	            a != b	a not equal to b a < b	a less than b	            a > b  	a greater than b a <= b	a less than or equal to b	a >= b	a greater than or equal to b

 Comparison operators can be combined with the arithmetic operators we've already seen to express a virtually limitless range of mathematical tests.

 For example, we can check if a number is odd by checking that the modulus with 2 returns 1.